-Come August 1, 2009 you will need to have your credit cards verified by your issuing banks to be able to transact on Indian ecommerce sites.
+Come August 1, 2009, you will need to have your credit cards verified by your issuing banks to transact on Indian ecommerce sites.

 Cleartrip has been aggressively (and responsibly) sending out mailers related to this topic by promoting http://www.cleartrip.com/secure/ in their mailers.

 I registered my various cards with the issuing banks.
-One of the banks had the year of DOB till 2009!
-Imagine a new born having a credit card.
+One bank had the year of DOB until 2009!
+Imagine a newborn having a credit card.
 What was this bank thinking?

 Password Requirement Not Uniform

 I would have expected to see the registration process of Visa card (or Mastercard) on every issuing bank site to be the same.
 Painfully the password pattern varied from bank to bank (6 letters, 8 letters, only one number etc).
 Not practical at all.

 Amex seems to be elite even online